njgeorge000158/Oil-Energy-Sector-Analysis-During-the-COVID-19-Pandemic/README.md

 ### 1.2 Data and Scope

-The dataset spans **January 22, 2020 – September 14, 2022** (~966 trading days) and covers three COVID-19 data variants against five categories of economic indicators:
+The dataset spans ~966 trading days from **January 22, 2020 to September 14, 2022** and covers three COVID-19 data variants against five categories of economic indicators:

 **COVID-19 Variables (X)**